Sponsor a child in Pakistan

-Please note: we offer child sponsorship in Pakistan under slightly different terms from sponsorship in the rest of the world.
-Click on the "Sponsor a child in Pakistan" button above for more details.
+Please note: we offer child sponsorship in Pakistan under slightly different terms from sponsorship in the rest of the world, including the option to be a sole sponsor.
+Read more.

 The devastating floods which hit Pakistan in 2010, and again in 2011, mean that even more children need our help and support.
 As well as running an Emergency Relief Programme which helped more than a million people in 2010, we have given permanent homes in our SOS Children's Villages to children who were orphaned or separated from their families in the disaster.
 The crisis remains far from over and we are appealing for more sponsors to help us care for these children.

 We began working in Pakistan in 1977 when our first SOS Children's Village in Pakistan was built in Lahore.
 Today, this SOS Children's Village is considered a model for modern child care in Pakistan.

 The Village has 16 family houses and an SOS Youth Home for the older children where they can take their first guided steps towards independence.
-Despite concerted efforts by the government, the illiteracy rate in Pakistan remains high at 60 per cent, and in 1989 an SOS School for 1,500 nursery, primary and secondary school pupils was opened at Lahore.
+In 1989 an SOS School for 1,500 nursery, primary and secondary school pupils was opened at Lahore.
 An SOS Medical Centre provides dental treatment for over 1000 patients a year from the local community.

 We established a second community in Dhodial in the small town of Masehra in northern Pakistan in 1982.
 It has 14 family houses and an SOS Youth Home in nearby Abbottabad alongside an SOS Vocational Training Centre which offers courses in engineering, plumbing and welding.
 The integral SOS School can take up to 350 nursery, primary and secondary pupils.
 An SOS Medical Centre provides basic medical treatment and care for up to 200 local people every month.